aiven/devportal/docs/products/kafka/reference/kafka-metrics-prometheus.rst

 ---------------

 * ``cpu_usage_guest``: CPU time spent running a virtual CPU for guest operating systems.
-* ``cpu_usage_guest_nice``: The amount of time that the CPU is running a virtual CPU for a guest operating system, which is low-priority and can be interrupted by other processes.
+* ``cpu_usage_guest_nice``: The amount of time the CPU runs a virtual CPU for a guest operating system, which is low-priority and can be interrupted by other processes.
 This metric is measured in hundredths of a second.
 * ``cpu_usage_idle``: Time the CPU spends doing nothing.
 * ``cpu_usage_iowait``: Time waiting for I/O to complete.
 * ``cpu_usage_irq``: Time servicing interrupts.